 9. HOW WE KEEP YOUR DATA SAFE

-Kensington and Chelsea Forum for Older Residents would like to reassure you that we use appropriate security measures to protect your personal information against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+Kensington and Chelsea Over 50s Forum would like to reassure you that we use appropriate security measures to protect your personal information against unauthorised or unlawful processing and against accidental loss, destruction or damage.
 These measures may include but are not limited to, a range of organisational safeguards such as staff training, and duties of confidentiality and the following technical safeguards listed below.
 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach, where we are legally required to do so.

 Encryption is the process of converting data to an unrecognizable or "encrypted" form.
 This means that only the sender and intended recipient can view it in a meaningful way.
 If the encrypted data is stolen, it should not be possible to change it back to readable data.